 - The works of Nikolai Gogol.

-- Cossacks European Wars, the first entry in the Cossacks series of historical Real-Time Strategy games (as well as its two expansions), aptly features an entire nation of these, representing 17th and early 18th century Ukraine in the game.
+- Cossacks: European Wars, the first entry in the Cossacks series of historical Real-Time Strategy games (as well as its two expansions), aptly features an entire nation of these, representing 17th and early 18th century Ukraine in the game.
 There is also a mercenary Cossack light cavalry unit available to all nations, and a Don Cossack medium cavalry unit for the Russian nation.
 The game used the famous Ilya Repin painting Reply of the Zaporozhian Cossacks to Sultan Mehmed IV of the Ottoman Empire (the page's pic) as cover art.
+The amount of special attention Ukraine has in terms of gameplay and campaigns really stands out due to its studio, GSC Game World, being Ukrainian.

 - One can only assume this is where the Russian Dr. Cossack got his name from in the Megaman series.